RishiRanseom99/Roomchat-App-Zoomentum-/README.md

 # Roomchat-App

-This is a RoomChat App build as an assignment for Zoomentum</br>
+This is a RoomChat App on which multi user can have a conversation in a room or in group build as an assignment for Zoomentum </br>
 Build with React.js + firebase</br>
 Deployed on : https://whatsapp-clone-72de2.web.app/</br>